MCOM 407/507 Multimedia Reporting Capstone, Fall 2015

 - Homework journal: (1) What’s the difference between facttelling and storytelling?
 Which one do readers remember better, and why?
 (2) Why do multimedia news stories work best as narrow & deep?
 (3) What’s the focus statement, and why is it useful?
 Write an example focus statement for your story.

-- Assignment due, stapled: 1) Formal peer review sheet, 2) Final story, printed, with narratives and digressions
+- Assignment due, stapled: 1) Final story, printed, with narratives and digressions, 2) Formal peer evaluation (this will be completed in class)

 Week 11 | Nov.
 9/10 | Page & Platform reviews